-The Italian Job meets cheap jugs and a student union gig in this early heist tale from Geoff Murphy (Pork Pie, Quiet Earth, Utu).
-The plot follows some university students — short on exam fees and beer money — and their scheme to crack a campus safe... the things kids got up to before internal assessment!
-Murphy enlisted $4000 and a bevy of mates (including Bruno on bongos) to make the film over nine months of weekends.
-It screened on TV on New Year’s Eve 1970; its assured pace and naturalist acting stood in stark contrast to the stage-derived telly standards of the time.
+The Italian Job meets cheap jugs and a student union gig in this early heist tale from Geoff Murphy (Goodbye Pork Pie, Utu).
+The plot follows some university students — short on exam fees and beer money — and their scheme to crack a campus safe.
+Murphy enlisted $4000 and a bevy of mates (including Bruno Lawrence in one of his earliest screen appearances) to make the film, over nine months of weekends.
+It screened on television on New Year’s Eve 1970; its assured pace and naturalist acting stood in stark contrast to the stage-influenced television dramas of the time.

-Available to buy at the Film Shop.
+Available to buy at the Film Shop

 Music by Underdogs, Acme Sausage Company and John Charles